When to Rebalance BTRFS Partitions

 First, perform the allocated space check.
 Is the allocated space greater than the maximum of a) 80% of the partition size or, b) all but 2 GB of the partition?

 - Calculate condition A: 7474450432 * 0.80 = 5,979,560,345

 - Calculate condition B: 7474450432 - 2147483648 = 5,326,966,784

 - Take the greater of condition A and B and compare to disk allocation: 2,028,994,560 < 5,979,560,345

 In this example, because the Allocated Space check passes, you would not need to perform the Data Storage Efficiency check.
-However, should it have failed you would also need to perform this second test to be sure a rebalance was not needed.
-If we assume the first test failed, and for this same partition, you would check if the amount of space allocated for the data information minus the amount of space used for the data information is greater than the chunk size:
+However, if it failed you would have to perform this second test to be sure you do not need to rebalance.
+If you assume the first test failed, and for this same partition, you would check if the amount of space allocated for the data information minus the amount of space used for the data information is greater than the chunk size:

 - Calculate the difference between space allocated and used: 1568669696 - 814657536 = 754,012,160

 - Calculate the chunk size: smaller of (7474450432 * 0.10) or 1073741824 = 747,445,043